bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/IGV_lab.md

 Your instructors may update the lab with clarifications or more bonus sections.

-# Visualization Part 1: Getting familiar with IGV=
+# Visualization Part 1: Getting familiar with IGV

 We will be visualizing read alignments using the [Integrative Genomics Viewer](http://www.broadinstitute.org/igv/home),